apache/flink/docs/content/docs/concepts/glossary.md

 #### Key Group

-These are the atomic unit by which Flink can redistribute [keyed state](#keyed-state).
+These are the atomic units by which Flink can redistribute [keyed state](#keyed-state).
 There are exactly as many key groups as the defined maximum parallelism.
 During execution, each parallel instance of a keyed operator works with the keys for one or more key groups.

 #### Keyed State

-Keyed state is one of the two basic types of state in Apache Flink (the other being operator state).
+Keyed state is one of the two basic types of state in Apache Flink (the other being [operator state](#operator-state)).
 In order to have all events with the same value of an attribute grouped together, you can partition a stream around that attribute, and maintain it as an embedded key/value store.
 This results in a keyed state.